 Invest in Software

-If you don’t have a solid background in finance, you may want to consider purchasing an accounting software program to help keep your books in order.
+If you don’t have a solid background in finance, you may want to consider purchasing a small business accounting software program to help keep your books in order.
 QuickBooks Self-Employed helps freelancers prepare quarterly estimated payments, track expenses and deductions, and even fill out their Schedule C and other important forms.

 In the IRS’ view, not having an accountant is no excuse for making mistakes on your tax return.
 If you can’t afford an accountant, a good software program can help keep your freelance business organized.
 Whatever option you choose, make sure it’s the best one for your business’ size and needs.